-- Shrinkage Cracks: Appear in the middle of the floor or around objects in floor when the concrete is improperly mixed or when extremely high temperatures occur.
+- Shrinkage Cracks: Appear in the middle of the floor or around objects in the floor when the concrete is improperly mixed or when extremely high temperatures occur.

-- Expansion Cracks: Occur in slabs adjacent to wall or other structure during extreme temperature changes and can be accompanied by chipping and flaking.
+- Expansion Cracks: Occur in slabs adjacent to a wall or other structure during extreme temperature changes and can be accompanied by chipping and flaking.

 - Settlement Cracks: Settling slabs may crack as the soil under the foundation falls away and gaps appear in the soil.

-- Heaving Cracks: During freeze/thaw cycles, concrete
+- Heaving Cracks: During freeze-thaw cycles, concrete

 may heave and start to crack;